stfc/PSyclone/doc/dynamo0p3.rst

 operator values do not do so beyond the level-1 halo.
 If any such accesses are found then PSyclone aborts.

-.. _dynamo0.3-function-spaces:
+.. _dynamo0.3-function-space:

 Supported Function Spaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned in :ref:`dynamo0.3-field` and :ref:`dynamo0.3-field-vector`
-sections, the function space of an argument specifies how it maps onto the underlying topology and, additionally, whether the data at a point is a vector.
+As mentioned in the :ref:`dynamo0.3-field` and :ref:`dynamo0.3-field-vector` sections, the function space of an argument specifies how it maps onto the underlying topology and, additionally, whether the data at a point is a vector.

-Function spaces can share dofs between cells in horizontal, vertical or all directions.
+Function spaces can share dofs between cells in the horizontal, vertical or both directions.
 Depending on the function space and FEM order, the shared dofs can lie on one or more cell entities (faces, edges and vertices) in each direction.
 This property is referred to as the **continuity** of a function space (horizontal, vertical or full).